chrislasota/sicherman-dice/README.md

 For these dice, the possible sums are also from 2 to 12.
 Furthermore, if you tally up the number of ways to get each sum, you find that *you get the exact same table as above*.

 How did he do this?

+#### NOTE
+The \*.md file might not display correctly in your Markdown reader, as it uses a lot of LaTeX-style equations, both inline and in math environment blocks.
+It was created inside of Obsidian v1.6.5

+The PDF file is the real document to care about here.